openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

     }
 ~~~

-You should end up with something link this (if the code is taking too long to run on your machine, try increasing the *intensityThreshold* variable to reduce the number of vertices):
+You should end up with something like this (if the code is taking too long to run on your machine, try increasing the *intensityThreshold* variable to reduce the number of vertices):

 ![First Line Mesh](003_images/StarLinesFirstMeshSmall.png)

-Let's look at that code again:
+Let's take a look at that code again:

 1. We need to get all unique pairs of vertices.
 We can get the position of the *i*th vertex in our mesh using mesh.[getVertex()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_getVertex).
 Then we can use two for loops to get every pair of vertices.
 You might be wondering why the second loop starts *b=a+1*.
-Without going into the details - the order of the vertices does not matter when connecting them to form a line, so we can exclude a bunch of values for *b*.
+The order of the vertices does not matter when connecting them to form a line, so we can exclude a bunch of values for *b*.
 2. Then, we need to find the distance between those vertices.  ofVec3f has a function to do just that [distance()](http://www.openframeworks.cc/documentation/math/ofVec3f.html#show_distance)).
 3. If they are closer than a value set by *connectionDistance*, then we need to add a line between them.
-Adding a line is just a matter of adding the indices *a* and *b* to the mesh.
+Adding a line is just a matter of adding the indices *a* and *b* to the mesh's array of indices.

 Boom!
 Generative mesh.
 Let’s add two more tweaks to make this into proper 3D.
 Firstly, we can use the saturation of the color to change the z-coordinate.